 The Trust has launched a new three-year strategy with key programmes to support delivery.
-The 2022-25 Trust Strategy is available here: The Board of Directors | CPFT NHS Trust
+The 2022-25 Trust Strategy is available here: Three Year Strategy | CPFT NHS Trust

 Key Challenges

 Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) is rated 'Good' overall by the Care Quality Commission with ambition to become an outstanding organisation.
 The top three challenges facing the Trust are: